-We start the Car Seat Check by investigating the car's Latch system, which is supposed to make it easier to correctly install car seats, to see if it is actually easy to use.
-Next, we test how each car handles the various sizes of child-safety seats in terms of both space and installation.
+We start each Car Seat Check by investigating the car's Latch system, which is supposed to make it easier to correctly install car seats, to test its user-friendliness.
+Next, we test how each vehicle handles the various sizes of child-safety seats in terms of both space and installation.

 Latch stands for Lower Anchor and Tethers for Children.
 Few automakers set the lower anchors out in the open, so finding these small metal bars often involves digging between the back and bottom seat cushions, called the seat bight, to find them.
 Sometimes the cushions are difficult to move out of the way, or the anchors are buried deeply between the cushions, nestled too closely against them or positioned too close to the seat belts.
 All of these scenarios make it difficult to install child-safety seats.

 Cars manufactured after Sept.
-1, 2002, are required by the federal government to have a Latch system, which usually consists of two sets of lower Latch anchors and three tether anchors.
-Some cars such as convertibles don't always have the tether anchors, and two-seat roadsters skip the whole system since they lack a backseat.
+1, 2002, are required by the federal government to have a Latch system, which usually consists of two sets of lower Latch anchors and three top tether anchors.
+Some cars, such as convertibles, don't always have the tether anchors, and two-seat roadsters skip the whole system since they lack a backseat.
 When the Latch system proves to be too difficult to use, we install the car seat with the seat belt.

-Before we begin installing car seats, we check to see if the head restraints are removable and if the rear seats have reclining seatbacks or slide back and forth.
-All these small factors can affect car-seat installation and fit.
-When possible, we remove head restraints if they're interfering with a car seat's fit; often they'll push the child-safety seat's back off of the car's seat cushion.
-We'll also recline the seatback to allow for better access to the Latch anchors as well as slide the seats as far back as possible for the most legroom.
+Before we begin installing car seats, we check to see if the head restraints are adjustable or removable as well as if the rear seats recline or slide back and forth.
+All of these small factors can affect car-seat installation and fit.
+When possible, we remove the head restraints if they interfere with a car seat's fit; often, they'll push the child-safety seat's back off of the car's seat cushion.
+We also recline the seatback to allow for better access to the Latch anchors as well as slide the seats as far back as possible for the most legroom.

-Depending on the Latch system, car-seat installation can go quickly if the anchors are exposed, but if the anchors are buried deeply in seat cushions, it can be a difficult time with scraped knuckles and some swearing.
-Unfortunately, Jennifer and I often have raw knuckles to show for our time installing the seats.
+Depending on the Latch system, car-seat installation can go quickly if the lower Latch anchors are exposed, but if the anchors are buried deeply in seat cushions, it can be a difficult time with scraped knuckles and some swearing on the technician's part.

-Convertible seat: This Britax Roundabout can be used in the rear-facing position until a child reaches the maximum height and weight limit.
+Convertible seat: The Britax Marathon convertible seat can be used in the rear-facing position until a child reaches the seat's maximum height and weight limit for that position.
 Then it can be turned around to the forward-facing position.
 When rear-facing, this car seat takes up a lot of space.
-It has rigid Latch connectors that can easily click onto the Latch anchors, unless the seat cushions or seat belt buckles are in the way.
-Then they're difficult to work with.
+It has rigid Latch connectors that can easily connect with the Latch anchors, unless the seat cushions or seat belt buckles are in the way — then they're difficult to work with.
 When there's a tether anchor in the third row, we'll install the convertible there.